 ABOUT US

-Out On An Island – 100 years of LGBTQ+ History with an Isle of Wight connection is a heritage and oral history project brought to you by StoneCrabs and led by Project Manager Caroline Diamond and Artistic Director Franko Figueiredo.
+Out On An Island – 100 years of LGBTQ+ History with an Isle of Wight connection is a heritage and oral history project brought to you by StoneCrabs Theatre and led by Project Manager Caroline Diamond and Artistic Director Franko Figueiredo.
+The project started with an initial grant from the National Lottery Heritage Fund which we applied for in 2018 and received the green light in 2019; without their support we wouldn’t have been able to achieve so much.
+We are just putting the final touches to our ‘Pride In Self, Pride In Place’ project phase (2023 – 2024) and preparing to embark on our ‘Building Bridges’ phase, thanks to support from the National Lottery Community Fund.

-Out On An Island could not have succeeded without its team of over 40 people who have recorded, researched and written about our local LGBTQ+ history and shared their stories with a passion to celebrate the diversity that unites us, shining a light on the exclusion and laws that divide us.
+Out On An Island could not have succeeded without its team of over 40 people who have recorded, researched and written about our local LGBTQ+ history and shared their stories with a passion to celebrate the diversity that unites us.
+Every meeting, every event, every activity, volunteers gather together with an effort to shine a light on the exclusion and laws that divide us.

-We recorded 20 oral histories which were wonderful, inspiring at times, sometimes heart-breaking or just sad and others beautifully celebratory.
-These oral histories will be archived at Carisbrooke Castle Museum, Island Voices collection and The Wessex Sound and Film Archives in Winchester who are keen to build on their limited LGBTQ+ archives to provide a more rounded picture of the past.
+We recorded over 40 oral histories which are wonderful, inspiring at times, sometimes heart-breaking or just sad and others beautifully celebratory.
+These oral histories have been archived at Carisbrooke Castle Museum, Island Voices collection and The Wessex Sound and Film Archives in Winchester who are keen to build on their limited LGBTQ+ archives to provide a more rounded picture of the past.
+They can be found here, or on our YouTube Channel or on Spotify.

 We visited both museums and newspaper and magazine archives to research our history.
 People generously shared personal recollections and items of memorabilia all connected to the Isle of Wight’s rich LGBTQ+ history.